genesiscommunitysuccess/docs/docs/01_getting-started/09_server_training/01_ssdt-day1.md

 20 mins
 :::

-Let´s start the hands-on training with the first exercise.
+Let's start the hands-on training with the first exercise.
 We are going to create a global custom definition to set the nullability for the Trade table fields.

 Create a new item in the system definition file and use it in the fields definition file.
 We should edit the local system definition file to do that.